aseyq/aseyq/README.md

 ## Some tools that I made or contributed
-- **[zBrac](https://github.com/seyhunsaral/zbrac/)**: This is a tool for multilanguage experiments using the well-known behavioral experiment software [z-Tree](https://www.ztree.uzh.ch/en.html).
+- **[zBrac](https://github.com/seyhunsaral/zbrac/)**: an tool for the well-known behavioral experiment software [z-Tree](https://www.ztree.uzh.ch/en.html) which helps you conduct multilanguage experiments.
 We built it in with Python and Qt5, **together with Anna Schroeter**.
-- **[choicepy](https://github.com/aseyq/choicepy)**: This is a social choce simulation (in an arrowian framework) tool for Python.
-It has very little features yet.
-We wanted to have a visually helpful tool that allows its users to investigate preference profiles as well.
+- **[choicepy](https://github.com/aseyq/choicepy)**: A python package for a social choce theory simulations (in an arrowian framework) tool for Python.
+It has very few features yet.
 Made together with **Annika Hennes**.
 We also used it for our research paper "_Wisdom of crowds and voting_".
 - **[matchgreek](https://github.com/seyhunsaral/matchgreek/)**: A tool for LaTeX, that tells you which greek symbols you already used, and which are still available.
 - **[flyCSV](https://github.com/aseyq/flyCSV)**: This is an R package (basially a wrapper) which allows you to take a look at your data frames as CSV files on the fly.
-- **[Qualtrics IBAN Checker](https://github.com/seyhunsaral/qualtrics-iban-check):** Qualtrics adaptation of a simple JavaScript checker.
+- **[Qualtrics IBAN Checker](https://github.com/seyhunsaral/qualtrics-iban-check):** Qualtrics adaptation of a simple JavaScript IBAN validator.

 ## Some courses/documentations with public repositories
 - **[oTree Community Book](https://github.com/seyhunsaral/otree-course)**: This is an open-documentation project that I am planning for the fantastic behavioral experiment software [oTree](https://github.com/oTree-org/oTree).
 At the moment repository contains my notes of the oTree course that I have given at the Max Planck Institute.